NikolayBlagoev/skippipe/README.md

 - [simplellm](https://github.com/NikolayBlagoev/simplellm) - for construction of the models, loading datasets, tokenizers, etc.

-- [DecCom](https://github.com/NikolayBlagoev/DecCom-Python) - for communication between devices
+- [DecCom](https://github.com/NikolayBlagoev/DecCom-Python) - for communication between devices (not neccessary for all tests)

 You can install both by cloning the repo and doing ```pip install .``` or by running the [setup.sh](/setup.sh) provided here.